CapitalAnalyticsInsights/CAI_Essentials/README.md

 # CAI_Essentials
-L_CAI_Essentials provides the essential functions needed for enhancing coding in pine-script.
-The functions are used repeatedly and thus making a library saves time (without having to re-write the lines).
+CAI_Essentials is an opensourced library that provides essential functions for enhancing custom Pine Script coding.
+These functions are used repeatedly, so creating a library saves time by avoiding the need to rewrite the same lines of code.
+The library will expand in adding features (added functions) to enhance the coding as frequenly as it needs to be.